-Those requests which do not clearly identify the part could be tossed in the trash, because putting them up on the web site would likely not result in a successful search.
-None, or at least very few, of the people who may be able to furnish the part are unlikely to spend a great deal of time trying to identify a part for which they might get a few dollars.
+Those requests which do not clearly identify the part could be tossed in the trash, because putting them up on the web site will likely not result in a successful search.
+None, or at least very few, of the people who may be able to furnish the part are likely to spend a great deal of time trying to identify a part for which they might get a few dollars.

 So, if you don't know how to describe the part you want, please do the research.
 Assuming you are interested in watches, you can learn an amazing amount about them on the web and by accessing a few books.
+You may also wish to view the pages of illustrations on this site, which are found in the Help pages.

 Several watch material suppliers maintain web sites.
 Some have very complete parts listings, which can help you to correctly identify your part, especially vintage Swiss parts.
 Here are a few: